telerik/winforms-docs/barcode/overview.md

 # Barcode

-**RadBarcode** is a set of components that can be used to create, show and read barcodes.
-You can generate and visualize barcodes in a machine-readable format via the **RadBarcode** controls by providing numeric or character data.
+**RadBarcode** is a set of components that can be used to create and show barcodes.
+You can generate and visualize barcodes in a machine-readable format via the **RadBarcode** control by providing numeric or character data.

 >caption Figure 1: RadBarcode